huacnlee/autocorrect/README.md

 ## Features

-- Auto add spacings between CJK (Chinese, Japanese, Korean) and English words.
+- Auto add spacing between CJK (Chinese, Japanese, Korean) and English words.
 - Multiple file content support (HTML, YAML, Rust, Go, SQL, Ruby, Python, Objective-C, Swift, Java, Kotlin, Dart, JavaScript, CSharp ...).
 - Fullwidth -> halfwidth (only for [a-zA-Z0-9], and `：` in time).
 - Correct punctuations into Fullwidth near the CJK.
-- Speelcheck and correct words by your own dictionary.
+- Spellcheck and correct words by your own dictionary.
-- Lint checking and output diff or JSON result, so you can integrating to everwhere (GitLab CI, GitHub Action, VS Code, Vim, Emacs...)
+- Lint checking and output diff or JSON result, so you can integrate to everywhere (GitLab CI, GitHub Action, VS Code, Vim, Emacs...)
-- Allows to use `.gitignore` or `.autocorrectignore` to ignore files that you wants ignore.
+- Allows to use `.gitignore` or `.autocorrectignore` to ignore files that you want to ignore.
-- [Desktop app](https://github.com/huacnlee/autocorrect/tree/main/autocorrect-tauri) for MacOS, (Windows, Linux WIP).
+- [Desktop app](https://github.com/huacnlee/autocorrect/tree/main/autocorrect-tauri) for macOS, (Windows, Linux WIP).

 <img width="920" alt="autocorrect lint output" src="https://user-images.githubusercontent.com/5518/126027750-fce415a2-3141-4489-8863-ad3aae82d6dd.png">